LuizZak/SwiftRewriter/Architecture.md

 - Expression types are resolved again after each individual rewriter pass finishes modifying the method's body, before the AST is handed to the next pass.
     - Rewriter passes must notify when changes are made via `ASTRewriterPassContext.notifyChangedTree` to allow type resolution to kick in in between rewriter passes.

+---
-#### 6. Post-rewriting formatting
+## 6. Post-rewriting formatting

+##### summary
+- [`SwiftSyntax`](https://github.com/apple/swift-syntax) is used to generate final code representation from each intention in an `IntentionCollection`;
+- `SwiftSyntaxRewriterPass` is the analogous `IntentionPass`/`ASTRewriterPass` but for the final Swift code before output.
+---

-At this point, a syntax tree produced by [`swift-syntax`](https://github.com/apple/swift-syntax) is produced and passed to intermediary syntax rewriters that implement `SwiftSyntaxRewriterPass`, which refine the final AST before output.
+At this point, a syntax tree produced by [`swift-syntax`](https://github.com/apple/swift-syntax) is produced base on all declarations in all files in an `IntentionCollection`, and each `SourceFileSyntax` is then passed to intermediary syntax rewriters that implement `SwiftSyntaxRewriterPass`, which refine the final AST before output.

 All syntax rewriters are contained in the target named `SwiftSyntaxRewriterPasses`.

+---
-#### 7. Code output
+## 7. Code output
+---

 At the final step, the code is output to an implementer of `WriterOutput` fed to `SwiftRewriter.init`.